manulaur/AOAME_Local_Installation/README.md

 docker compose down
 ```
 ## Remove the services
+### This step is important in case of any changes are made!
 - Open Docker Desktop, go to Containers tab (the top one), click on the remove button
 - Go to Images tab (the top one), click on the remove button